sayaz/OAI-Indoor-OTA-5G-NR/readme.md

 This profile instantiates an experiment for testing OAI 5G with SDR based UEs in standalone mode using resources in the POWDER indoor over-the-air (OTA) lab.
-The indoor OTA lab includes:

-You can find a diagram of the lab layout here: [OTA Lab Diagram](https://gitlab.flux.utah.edu/powderrenewpublic/powder-deployment/-/raw/master/diagrams/ota-lab.png)
+A schematic of the OTA lab layout can be found here: [OTA Lab Diagram](https://gitlab.flux.utah.edu/powderrenewpublic/powder-deployment/-/raw/master/diagrams/ota-lab.png)

-The following will be deployed:
+The following will be deployed while this profile is in use:

-- A d740 compute node as 5G-CN.
+- A d430 compute node as 5G-CN.
 - 3 x USRP-B210 as UE.
 - 1 x USRP-B210 OTA as gNB.
 - NUC compute nodes for UE and gNB.